SharonLK/psagot-2020-reqs/README.md

     If you have less than 8GB of RAM on your local machine, reduce the RAM requirements of the virtual machine (it should be no less than 2048MB).

+7. Launch the VM and make sure you can log in (password is `12345678`)

 ## Linux Users

 1. Add run permissions to the installation script by running `chmod +x installation_on_linux.sh`.